Computing

 Source Forge

-I used to have a link to QNX for web surfing from a single floppy but they have stopped offering this download but get in touch if you want a copy.
+I used to have a link to QNX for web surfing from a single floppy but they have stopped offering this download.
+QNX then became the core of the ill fated Blackberry OS 10

 Edinburgh Linux User Group